ebenzecri/aws-toolkit/README.md

 Clean an EC2 instance before create a new AMI

 ### Usage
-Run this script as root:
+Run as root:

+set +o history
 bash <(curl -s https://raw.githubusercontent.com/ebenzecri/aws-toolkit/master/cleanmyami.sh)

 ### What this script does?